-Keep the edges of the lawn tidy after mowing with a sharp pair of shears or a lawn edger.
+You can keep the edges of the lawn tidy after mowing with a sharp pair of shears or a lawn edger.

 Feed the lawn after mowing to give it a good start to the year.

-If you have a problem with moss in the grass, use a spring lawn fertiliser with a moss-killer included.
+And if you have a problem with moss in the grass, use a spring lawn fertiliser with a moss-killer included.